mikewuu/react-beautiful-dnd-tester/README.md

 ## Usage

-There are 2 drag methods available:
+There are 2 drag methods:

 - `verticalDrag`
 - `horizontalDrag`